kottans/frontend/test10.md

   that FF do not support ES6 modules right now).
 * make good responsive/fluid/elastic/whatever design and other modern stuff;

-#### Choose path of grandmaster of storms, tornados for all over the time, space and in all possible far-far away, and:
+#### Choose path of grandmaster of storms, tornadoes for all over the time, space and in all possible far-far away, and:

 * see video, which will give basic understanding about architecture of modern website —